LudusExe/Italian-Food-for-Voxelibre/README.md

 * Achievements: Earn rewards for eating Italian specialties

 * Structures: Pizzeria structure with loot

+* Soundtrack: A new soundtrack named "Tarantella" (Public Domain)

 Perfect for survival players who love farming, cooking, or adding cultural flavor to their game.